Anna Lunoe

-Anna Lunoe (born 26 May) is an Australian DJ, vocalist, songwriter and producer now living in Los Angeles, California.
+Anna Lunoe is an Australian DJ, vocalist, songwriter and producer now living in Los Angeles, California.
 Lunoe has performed at music festivals including Coachella, Lollapalooza, Ultra, TomorrowWorld and Hard Summer.
 She now hosts a weekly show on Apple Music 1.

 Early life

 Anna Lunoe was born in Sydney, Australia.
 Originally of Danish and Lebanese descent, Lunoe grew up songwriting on her acoustic guitar.
 She began her music career as host of a dance show at FBi RADIO, an independent youth broadcaster in Sydney.
 She later became the first woman to mix for Ministry of Sound Australia.
 During her time at Ministry of Sound, she produced three compilations, which all went Gold in Australia and topped the Beatport Indie Dance Compilation Chart.

 Career

 In early 2012, Lunoe relocated to Los Angeles to pursue her career.
 Shortly after arriving, Lunoe broke into the EDM world with her debut EP, Anna Lunoe & Friends, featuring Flume and Touch Sensitive.
 "Real Talk" received the No. 1 spot on the Beatport Indie Dance Chart for four months..
 "I Met You", her collaborative effort with Flume, currently has over 3 million views on YouTube.

 In 2014, "Bass Drum Dealer (B.D.D.)" was picked up by Skrillex for a release on his Nest imprint.
 She also released a Zane Lowe-premiered collaboration "Feels Like" with Totally Enormous Extinct Dinosaurs.
 After a festival run and 2-month US tour with The Weeknd, Lunoe's second EP, All Out, debuted at No. 4 on the iTunes Dance Chart.

 In early 2015, she released "Pusher", alongside Sleepy Tom.
 To follow up, Lunoe teamed with Chris Lake to produce "Stomper".

 On 18 June 2016, Lunoe made history by becoming the first solo female DJ to perform at Electric Daisy Carnival Las Vegas' main stage.

 In April 2017, Lunoe announced that she was pregnant via an Instagram post, and proceeded to perform at the Coachella Valley Music and Arts Festival that weekend.

 In 2019 and 2022, two of her songs were included in different Need for Speed video games, first the instrumental version of "303" in the installment "Heat" and later "Ice Cream" (with Nakamura Minami) in "Unbound".

 On 27 February 2025, Lunoe released the single, "Girl", in collaboration with Melanie C.